dnissim/VBA_Progress-Bar/README.md

 The method can accept colors as hex codes in the format [`&H00000000&`](https://www.thespreadsheetguru.com/the-code-vault/hex-color-codes-for-vba-userforms) or from the [RGB(255,255,255) function](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/rgb-function).

+Arguments:
+- `barColor` - *Optional* Value representing desired progress bar color.

+If the method is used and no `barColor` value is provided, the progress bar will default back to light green.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.